What Does the Bible Say About..? Logo

 These misquotes and fabrications come straight from the Knights of the Ku Klux Klan web site.
 Some cannot be explained simply because the quotes do not exist in the Talmud.
 Some references are to a book that does not exist in Talmud or any Jewish literature.
 Others are taken seriously out of context, or add words or thoughts that are not in the original.

 3. Sanhedrin 59a does say, recording a conversation between two teachers, that one of them zealously said that a heathen who looks into the Law (the Torah, not the Talmud) should be guilty of death.
 It goes on to say, however, that the other teacher destroyed his argument, showing instead that a heathen who pries into the Law becomes as a High Priest.
-So this quote is taken out of context, just like the presidential candidates take their opponent’s comments out of context for their own ads.
+So this quote is taken out of context, just like some political candidates take their opponent’s comments out of context for their own ads.

 4. Libbre David 37 is a pure fabrication.
 There is no such tractate in Talmud, nor any such book or portion of a book in all of Jewish literature.

 8. Shabouth Hag 6b doesn’t exist in the Talmud.
 I could find no such reference, except in lists similar to the one you sent me.
+Hag Shavuot is the Hebrew for the Feast of Weeks (Pentecost).
+There is no Talmudic tractate specific to that festival.

 9. Zohar 1, 160a and Hilkoth Akum are not part of Talmud.
 There is no such reference as Zohar 1, 160a.
 (Zohar references don’t have letters in them, like Talmud references do.)
 I could find no passage in Zohar about deceiving Christians.
 In fact, the Zohar considered any deceit (no matter to whom it was directed) to be wrong.
+Maimonides (not the Talmud) wrote varous Hilkot, but none is named Hilkot Akum.

 The compilers of this list clearly had an agenda to push, and were not hesitant to lie and misrepresent in order to push it.
 It is similar to lists other groups have put forth to try and discredit the Jews or others, and end up showing themselves to be foolish instead.